Books, Movies, and Chemistry

 - Reading Aloud to Teens Gains Favor Among Teachers

 Did you love being read to as a kid?
 It doesn’t have to stop!
-See what these teachers are doing and why.
+See what these teachers did and why.

 - The Chemical Wizardry of J.K.
 Rowling